Amy Parkinson

 Amy Parkinson (27 December 1855 – 13 February 1938) was a British-born Canadian poet, her work being chiefly devotional.

 Parkinson's poems were distributed in leaflet form by her friends among the sick and the "shut-ins", having a wide ministry of comfort; it is this characteristic of her work that led to her being widely called "the Canadian Havergal".

 Several poetry collections were published including, Love Through All (1893), and In His Keeping.

-Confined to her bed for more than 60 years, Parkinson died in 1938.

 Early life and education

 Amelia (nickname, "Amy") Jane Parkinson was born in Liverpool, England, on 27 December 1855.
 She was a daughter of Charles Pye Parkinson (1823–1910) and Lucy Anne Ireland (1830–1909).
 On her mother's side, she was English through a long direct line; on her father's, a few generations back, she claimed Highland Scots ancestry.
 She had a brother, William.
 Amy lived in Newport, Wales, before emigrating to Toronto, Ontario, Canada, with her parents in 1868, where she lived the rest of her life.

 Parkinson's education, owing to her delicate health, was private and formally ceased after a nervous breakdown when she was 12 years of age.
 Her health failed completely and though physicians held out hope of recovery for a while, finally, this was abandoned.
 For most of her life thereafter, Parkinson remained in her bed, possibly due to epilepsy.